Mariana Dražić

-Mariana Dražić (born 8 January 1995) is a Croatian tennis player.
+Mariana Dražić (born 8 January 1995) is a Croatian tennis player who has specialized in doubles since 2024.

-Dražić has career-high WTA rankings of 692 in singles, achieved on 28 November 2016, and 226 in doubles, set on 18 September 2023.
+Dražić has a career-high doubles ranking of 226, achieved on 18 September 2023.
 She has won 19 doubles titles on the ITF Women's Circuit.

 Dražić made her WTA Tour main-draw debut at the 2023 Jasmin Open, partnering with Latvian Darja Semeņistaja.

 Personal life

 Dražić was born in Makarska.
 She started to practice in Brela at the small tennis club at the age of eight.
 Her father Darko Dražić is a former football player, member of first Croatian national team back in 1990, and Hajduk Split legend and first captain in independent Croatia.
 Her sister Antonia is a tennis referee.